olegantonyan/mpz/README.md

 #### Windows

-Grab installer or portable binary from releases page: [releases page](https://github.com/olegantonyan/mpz/releases/latest).
+Grab the installer or portable binary from the [releases page](https://github.com/olegantonyan/mpz/releases/latest).
 Qt6 builds require Windows 10+.
 Qt5 can probably run on earlier versions.

 * win-x86_64 - x86 64-bit build (recommended for most users)
 * win-arm64 - native ARM 64-bit build
-* win-legacy - legacy version for x86 32-bits systems
+* win-legacy - legacy version for x86 32-bit systems

 win-x86_64 build should also work on ARM64 systems thanks to Windows' emulation layer, but the performance may suffer.
-Use win-arm64 if you have ARM64 Windows PC.
+Use win-arm64 if you have an ARM64 Windows PC.

 To uninstall, use the "Uninstall mpz" Start Menu shortcut or Control Panel.
 Settings → Apps may not work on Windows 11 ([a known Qt Installer Framework bug](https://bugreports.qt.io/projects/QTIFW/issues/QTIFW-3336)).